SoftwareAG/c8y-docs/content/machine-learning/remaining-useful-life-bundle/remaining-useful-life-using-demo-device.md

   - /predictive-analytics/remaining-useful-life/#remaining-useful-life-using-demo-device
 ---

-A fully functional remaining useful life estimate demo can be prepared with the help of a demo device.
+A fully functional Remaining Useful Life Estimate demo can be prepared with the help of a demo device.
 For this, use the artifacts provided as part of the project *RemainingUsefulLifeDemoProject.zip* file.

 #### Start with Machine Learning Workbench